A8N0RMAL/Memory-Caching/README.md

 # Memory Caching in ASP.NET Core - Code Explanation

-# Building a Product with Database and Memory Caching
 Let's build Database with Entity Framework Core and ASP.NET Core Identity, then implement memory caching.

 ## Step 1: Set Up the Database